wso2/docs-mg/en/docs/how-tos/adding-apis/using-an-openapi-definition.md

 #### Step 1.2 - Build the project

 1. Add the OpenAPI definition to the project.
     Navigate to the `/petstore/api_definitions` directory.
-Add the API definition(s) to th `is` directory.
+Add the API definition(s) to this directory.
 Let's use the [Petstore sample open API definition](https://github.com/wso2/product-microgateway/blob/master/samples/petstore_basic.yaml) .

     !!! info
         If you open the Open API Specification (OAS) document of the Petstore API using a text editor, you will notice the resource (path) definitions of the API following the standard Open API Specification.
 You will also see the target server (back-end) URL of the API under the "x-wso2-production-endpoints" OAS vendor extension.
 WSO2 Microgateway uses this interface definition and the target server URL to generate a gateway proxy for the Petstore API.